SvevaZ/AN2DL24_Classification/README.md

 # Project overview
 First project of the course Artificial Neural Network and Deep Learning, done with the group 8Pesto.
-The aim was developing a Convolutional Neural Network to solve a multi-class classification problem.
+The aim was to develop a Convolutional Neural Network to solve a multi-class classification problem.
 The dataset consisted in RGB images of blood cells belonging to 8 different classes.
 This project was organized as a competition on Codabench and the final model was evaluated using a secret test set.

 # Files description: